nirtamir2/talks/2025-06-25/src/slides.md

 ![Three.js logo](/three.js%20logo.svg){.w-30.absolute}

-A JavaScript library for creating 3D graphics in the browser.
+A JavaScript library for creating 3D graphics in the browser

 <!--
 We are going to use Three.js - which is a JavaScript library for creating 3D graphics in the browser.